DOC문서PROJECT.docx

 Team members will use available off-the-shelf or spare laboratory hardware to develop

-for on-going software and communications architecture development.
-The "Cubesats"
+on-going software and communications architecture development.
+The "Cubesats" may

-may be complete units with all subsystems, flat-sats, or development units consisting of
+be complete units with all subsystems, flat-sats, or development units consisting of just a

-just a processor and RF subsystem.
-The team will develop ground software as necessary
+processor and RF subsystem.
+The team will develop ground software as necessary to

-to demonstrate operation of the units including simulated intersatellite communications
+demonstrate operation of the units including simulated intersatellite communications and

 or Mechatronics, Electrical Engineering, Systems Engineering or other related